amplify-education/serverless-domain-manager/README.md

 ```

 ## Writing Integration Tests
 Unit tests are found in `test/unit-tests`.
 Integration tests are found in `test/integration-tests`.
-Each folder `test<#>` in `tests/integration-tests` contains the serverless-domain-manager configuration being tested.
+Each folder in `tests/integration-tests` contains the serverless-domain-manager configuration being tested.
 To create a new integration test, create a new folder for the `handler.js` and `serverless.yml` with the same naming convention and update `integration.test.js`.

 # Known Issues